neondatabase/pg-import/README.md

 ## When Migrating to Neon

-- Make sure to enable [autoscaling](https://neon.tech/docs/introduction/autoscaling) and increase your maximum Compute Unit sizes during the migration process so that the compute is enough for large database instances.
+- Make sure to enable [autoscaling](https://neon.tech/docs/introduction/autoscaling) and increase your maximum Compute Unit size during the migration process so that the destination instance has enough CPU and RAM to support the migration.
 - The following things can result in error during a migration process:
   - `ALTER OWNER` commands
   - `CREATE EVENT TRIGGER` commands